SnehDesai1096/Naive-Bayers/README.md

 function to it.

 The Files are
 1. Play or not1.csv - its the clone file of the data that was present on the original file.
+Its meant for the editing part, if you want to.
-2. Play or Not.csv - This file consists the data that has been used by the code and this file is not touched any kindo of editing has been done in the clone file.
+2. Play or Not.csv - This file consists the data that has been used by the code and this file is not touched, any kind of editing has not been done in this file.
 3. Playnot.py - this code of naive bayes is present in tis file it been tested of all the possible answers and it has done good in those test.